jebberjeb/vim-bookmarks-mz/README.md

 # Dependencies #

-* Vim must be compiled with +mzscheme (configure with --enable-mzscheminterp).
+* Vim must be compiled with +mzscheme (configure with --enable-mzschemeinterp).

 # Installation #